Perfluoro(2-methyl-3-pentanone): Novec 649

-Traditional Perfluorocarbons (PFCs) based compounds for cooling such as Fluorinert has extremely high Global Warming Potential (GWP) of over 9,000.
-Novec 649 was chosen instead as good drop-in replacement due to having similar thermo-physical properties to Fluorinert FC-72 (perfluorohexane, C6F14) while having very low global warming potential (GWP) of 1.
+Traditional perfluorocarbon (PFC) based compounds used for cooling, such as Fluorinert, display high global warming potentials (GWPs), typically 5,000 to 10,000 times that of CO2.
+Novec 649 was chosen as a good drop-in replacement due to it having similar thermo-physical properties to Fluorinert FC-72 (perfluorohexane, C6F14) while exhibiting a very low global warming potential of 1.

 Environmental safety

 Novec 649/1230 does not deplete ozone (ODP 0) and has a global warming potential of 1 (over 100 years), equivalent to that of carbon dioxide.
 The Globally Harmonized System of Classification and Labeling of Chemicals (GHS) classifies this chemical as H412 - Harmful to aquatic life with long lasting effects.
 Photolysis in sunlight, hydrolysis and hydration may be a significant sink of Novec 649/1230 in the environment.
 It has very short estimated atmospheric lifetime of around 4 to 15 days.

 Novec 649/1230 is classified as a PFAS substance.
 In December 2022, 3M announced that it would cease production of all PFAS products by 2025, including Novec 649/1230.
 It degrades to Trifluoroacetic acid (TFA) via photolytic degradation in sunlight.
-Novec and TFA do not bioaccumulate, however TFA is a persistent organic pollutant.